Site Overlay

 Rehabilitation registered nurses work with patients who have chronic illnesses, disabilities, or injuries to help them regain or maintain independence and achieve their highest potential.

-They create personalized care plans, provide daily care, and coordinate with a healthcare team to manage symptoms, train patients in self-care, and advocate for policies supporting people with disabilities.
+They create personalized care plans, provide daily care, coordinate with a healthcare team to manage symptoms, train patients in self-care, and advocate for policies that support people with disabilities.

 What they do

-Patient Care & Treatment: Provide direct patient care, which includes managing feeding tubes, catheters, and stomas, as well as assisting with basic bodily functions like respiration and cardiovascular function.
+Patient Care & Treatment: Provide direct patient care, including managing feeding tubes, catheters, and stomas, and assisting with basic bodily functions such as respiration and cardiovascular function.

 Personalized Care Plans: Develop and implement treatment plans tailored to each patient’s unique needs and goals, focusing on regaining or maintaining their ability to perform daily activities.